Terms & Conditions of Sales

 The customer provides their bank details as a guarantee of the reservation.

-The deposit, representing 50% of the total amount of the stay, charges and tourist tax included, is to be paid upon reservation.
+The deposit, representing 50% of the total amount of the stay, is to be paid upon reservation.

-• The balance is taken 60 days before the start of the stay in a gîte, 14 days in a guest room.
-A message will be sent to inform him of the withdrawal.
+• The balance is debited 60 days before the start of the stay in a gîte, or 14 days before the start of the stay in a guesthouse.
+A message will be sent to the customer informing them of the debit.

-• If the reservation request is made less than 60 days in a gîte or 14 days in a room, the balance will be taken within 48 hours following payment of the deposit.
+• If the reservation request is for less than 60 days in a gîte or 14 days in a room, the balance will be taken within 48 hours of payment of the deposit.

-• Please note, if the customer wishes to pay the balance by another means (Holiday Vouchers for example), they must notify us promptly before the due date.
+• Please note that if the customer wishes to pay the balance by another means (Vacation Vouchers for example), they must notify us promptly before the due date.

 8. Inventory

-The inventory of fixtures and fittings and the interior and exterior equipment will be carried out jointly at the beginning and end of the stay in the gîte, by the owner or his representative and the tenant, and will bear the signature of both parties.
+The inventory of fixtures and fittings, both indoor and outdoor, will be carried out jointly at the beginning and end of the stay in the gîte, by the owner or his representative and the tenant, and will bear the signature of both parties.

 9. Security deposit

-The amount of the security deposit covering the cottage, its furniture and equipment as well as the outdoor equipment is defined in the rental contract.
-A security deposit may also be requested from the tenant in a bed and breakfast in the event that the latter wishes to use certain equipment made available to him (bicycles for example).
+The amount of the security deposit covering the cottage, its furniture and equipment, as well as outdoor facilities is defined in the rental agreement.
+A security deposit may also be required from the tenant in a bed and breakfast if they wish to use certain facilities made available to them (bicycles, for example).

-It is paid at the latest on the day of arrival, i.e.:
+It is paid, at the latest on the day of arrival, either:

 • by bank check payable to: SARL LA MAISON DES EYRES,

-As a general rule, it is returned to the tenant no later than 15 days after their departure, after deduction, in the event of damage to the elements of the gîtes and guest rooms and the goods made available, of any replacement or repair costs.
+As a general rule, it is returned to the tenant no later than 15 days after their departure, less any replacement or repair costs in the event of damage to the elements of the gîtes and guest rooms and the goods made available.

 If the deposit is insufficient, the tenant agrees to make up the amount after the exit inventory.